Desert-adapted planting will echo the local landscape

 Impact

-The new public space will bring much-needed amenities for recreation, socialization and exercise to residents, enable new opportunities for income-generation, and serve as a catalytic space to anchor the community.
+The new public space brings much-needed amenities for recreation, socialization, and exercise to residents, enables new opportunities for income generation, and serves as a catalytic space to anchor the community.